-line absorption, or (scat.: photoexcitation followed promptly by scattering radiative decay through the same channel) line absorption changes in molecular quantum states cont. absorption photoionization cont. absorption bremsstrahlung cont. scattering of photons by free electrons cont. scattering of photons by bound electrons line cont. cont. cont. scattering line absorption cont. absorption cont. scattering
+bound-bound line absorption, or (scat.: photoexcitation followed promptly by scattering radiative decay through the same channel) ro-vibrational line absorption changes in molecular quantum states bound-free cont. absorption photoionization free-free cont. absorption bremsstrahlung electron scattering cont. scattering of photons by free electrons Rayleigh scattering cont. scattering of photons by bound electrons

 1In Compton scattering, energy is transferred from a high-energy photon to the scattering electron (or vice versa for inverse Compton scattering).
 These processes are important at X-ray and γ -ray energies; at lower energies, classical Thomson scattering dominates.
-For our purposes here, 'electron scattering' can be regarded as synonymous with Thomson scattering.
-Note, too that by 'electron scattering', astronomers almost always mean scattering by electrons - not of electrons.
+For our purposes, 'electron scattering' can be regarded as synonymous with Thomson scattering.